Parenting Teens - Sleep Needs In Teenagers

 Here are some of the signs that your teen might need more sleep:

-- difficulty waking up in the morning
+• difficulty waking up in the morning

-- falling asleep during classes
+• falling asleep during class

-- feelings of moodiness and even depression
+• feelings of moodiness and even depression

 How can I help my teen get the sleep they need?

-Here are a few suggestions to get your teen the sleep they need:
+Here are a few suggestions to get your teen the sleep they need.

-- establish a reasonable bedtime and wake time, make this consistent throughout the week (remember they need about 9 hours sleep)
+Establish a reasonable bedtime and wake time, make this consistent throughout the week (remember they need about 9 hours sleep).

-- establish a bedtime routine, taking a hot shower or quiet activity like reading, beforehand
+Establish a bedtime routine, taking a hot shower or quiet activity like reading, beforehand.

-- cut down on caffeine (especially from energy drinks)
+Cut down on caffeine (especially from energy drinks).

-- encourage daily exercise (make sure this is at least 2 hours before bedtime)
+Encourage daily exercise (make sure this is at least 2 hours before bedtime).

-- unless it's important (like sports or an appointment), let them sleep later in the morning in the weekends
+Unless it's important (like sports or an appointment), let them sleep later in the morning in the weekends.

-This page last reviewed 24 February 2021.
+This page last reviewed 12 March 2024.